-- Provides strong and thorough textual evidence to support analysis of what the text says explicitly and/or inferences drawn from the text. - Provides specific textual evidence to support an analysis of science and/or technical texts, attending to the precise details of explanations or descriptions. - Provides textual evidence to support an analysis of primary and/or secondary sources, attending to such features as the date and origin of the information. - Provides a statement of the central idea(s) of a text. - Provides an analysis of the development of central idea(s) over the course of the text, including how the central idea emerges and is shaped and refined by specific details. - Provides an objective summary of the text. - Provides a statement of the conclusions of a text. - Demonstrates an ability to trace the text's explanation or depiction of a complex process, phenomenon, or concept. - Provides an accurate summary of how key events or ideas develop over the course of the text. - Provides an analysis of how the author unfolds an analysis or series of ideas or events, including the order in which points are made.
+- Provides textual evidence that most strongly supports analysis of what the text says explicitly and/or inferences drawn from the text. - Provides textual evidence to support an analysis of science and/or technical texts or historical primary and/or secondary sources. - Provides a statement of the central idea(s) of a text. - Provides an analysis of the development of central idea(s) over the course of the text, including its relationship to supporting ideas. - Provides an objective summary of the text. - · Determines the central ideas or conclusions of a text. - Determines the central ideas of a primary or secondary source. - Provides an analysis of how a text makes connections among and distinctions between individuals, ideas, or events (e.g., through comparisons, analogies, or categories).